 - a.
 Utilization and unit cost data derived from reported encounters - b.
-Both Audited and unaudited financial statements reported by Contractors - c.
+Both audited and unaudited financial statements reported by Contractors - c.
 Local market basket inflation trends - d.
 AHCCCS fee for service schedule pricing adjustments - e.
-Programmatic or Medicaid covered service changes that affect reimbursement - f.
+Programmatic changes that affect reimbursement - f.
 Additional administrative requirements for Contractors - g.
 Other changes to medical practices that affect reimbursement

 AHCCCS adjusts its rates to best match payment to risk.
 This further ensures the actuarial basis for the capitation rates.
-The following risk factors will be included:
+The following risk factors may be included:

 - a.
-Reinsurance (as described in Paragraph 57)

-- b.
-HIV/AIDS supplemental payment

-- c.
-Age/Gender for the 1931(b), SOBRA, KidsCare and BCCTP eligibility groups

-- d.
-Medicare enrollment for SSI members

-- e.
-Delivery supplemental payment

-- f.
-Hospitalized supplemental payments for MED members

-- g.
-Geographic Service Area adjustments

-- h.
-Risk sharing for Title XIX Waiver Group reimbursement

-- i.
-Risk sharing for PPC reimbursement
+Reinsurance (as described in Paragraph 35) - b.
+HIV/AIDS supplemental payment - c.
+Age/Gender for the 1931(b), SOBRA, KidsCare and BCCTP eligibility groups - d.
+Medicare enrollment for SSI members - e.
+Delivery supplemental payment - f.
+Hospitalized supplemental payments for MED members - g.
+Geographic Service Area adjustments - h.
+Risk sharing for Title XIX Waiver Group reimbursement - i.
+Risk sharing for PPC reimbursement - j.

-- j.
 Member choice statistic for Title XIX Waiver Group

-- k.
-Member share of cost amounts

 The above information is reviewed by AHCCCS' actuaries in renewal years to determine if adjustments are necessary to maintain actuarially sound rates.
-A Contractor may cover services for members that are not covered under the State Plan; however those services are not included in the data provided to actuaries for setting capitation rates [42 CFR 438.6(e)].
-In addition to the above data used to review the appropriateness of capitation rates, during renewal years, AHCCCS may look at other factors that potentially impact appropriate reimbursement including the medical cost experience of members who exercise their right to choose a contractor upon initial enrollment versus those who are auto assigned to a contractor.
+A Contractor may cover services for members that are not covered under the State Plan; however those services are not included in the data provided to actuaries for setting capitation rates.
+In addition to the above data used to review the appropriateness of capitation rates, during renewal years, AHCCCS may look at other factors that potentially impact appropriate reimbursement including the medical cost experience of members who exercise their right to choose a health plan upon initial enrollment versus those who are auto assigned to a health plan.